Art - Art Education

 - have a minimum 2.8 GPA (on a scale in which an A is a 4.0) for the last 60 hours of undergraduate work

 - present official transcripts from each college or university other than Illinois State at which graduate, undergraduate, or non-degree credit was earned.
 Transcripts can be emailed from the university to Admissions@IllinoisState.edu or mailed in a sealed envelope to: Office of Admissions, 201 Hovey Hall, Campus Box 2200, Normal, IL 61790-2200

 International students can learn more about specific application requirements by visiting the Office of Admissions.

 Additional Program Admission Requirements

-- submit examples of artwork and/or examples of work by the applicant's students
+- Examples of your artwork and/or examples of work by your students

-- submit at least three examples of writing which can include papers, teaching philosophy, brochures, lesson plans, artist statement, proposals, etc.
+- At least three writing examples (papers, teaching philosophy, brochures, lesson plans, artist statement, proposals, etc.)